Maa Jwala Ji

 9 Jyoti's Jwalaji

 Outside the main temple room, a few steps up is the Gorakh Dibbi at Jwala Ji or the Rudra Kund.
-This is the place where Guru Gorakkh Nath Ji had worshipped Maa Bhagwati.
-Maa Anjana Jwala Ji Jyoti is present at this kund.
+This is the place where Guru Gorakh Nath Ji had worshipped Maa Bhagwati.
+Maa Anjana Jwala Ji Jyoti Darshan is present at this kund.

 History/ Legend of Mata Jwalaji